American mink: Former USSR

 In 1933, American minks were released into the Voronezh Oblast in European Russia.
 Until 1963, more minks were introduced in various quantities in the Voronezh and Arkhangelsk Oblasts, Karelia, in Kalininsk, Gorkovsk, Volgograd and Chelyabinsk Oblasts, and into Tatarstan and Bashkir, as well as the Lithuanian and Byelorussian SSRs.
 Beyond the Urals, American minks were introduced in the Sverdlovsk, Tyumen, Omsk, Kemerovo, Novosibirsk, Chita and Irkutsk Oblasts, in the Altai and Krasnoyarsk Krai, in the Tuvan, Buryat and Yakut Autonomous Soviet Socialist Republics, into the Magadan, Kamchatka and Amur Oblasts, into the Khabarovsk and Primorsky Krai, into the Chukotka Autonomous Okrug and several other locations, including Sakhalin and Urup Island.
 In the Caucasus region, American minks were released into North Ossetia.
 In Central Asia they were released in the Tien Shan region.
 Originally, captive-bred minks were used, but wild specimens were later released to facilitate the species' acclimatisation within Soviet territories.
 Several years after the first release, introductions into the ranges already held by native European minks were discontinued, with most releases from then on taking place in Siberia and the Far East.
 Although considerable areas were occupied by the American mink by the early 1960s, the species' Soviet range was never continuous, as most released populations were isolated from one another.

 Iceland

 The species has been present in Iceland since the 1930s, and has become well established, despite it being heavily hunted since 1939.
 However, its population underwent a 42% decline during the years 2002–2006, which coincided with a decline in sand eel populations resulting in a drop in the seabird populations on which the minks feed.

+Asia

+American mink is considered as one of the most widespread invasive species in China, especially in Northeastern area.
+Minks are introduced in some prefectures Japan as well, especially being problematic in Hokkaido, and regulated by law.